Call for Sessions: 12th Annual Diagnostic Error in Medicine Conference

 Oral presenters will be chosen and notified by the review committee from the pool of abstract submissions.

 All accepted presenters will be required to register for the conference.
-Trainees (students, residents, fellows and post-docs) who have a clinical vignette selected for the Diagnostic Error and Clinical Reasoning Case Presentations or an abstract selected for plenary oral abstract presentations will be offered free registration.
+Trainees (students, residents, fellows and post-docs) who have a clinical vignette selected for the Diagnostic Error and Clinical Reasoning Case Presentations or an abstract selected for plenary oral abstract presentations will be offered free registration but will be responsible for all travel/staying expenses associated with oral or poster presentation.
+All other presenters are responsible for all registration and travel/staying expenses.

 Authors have to approve of publication of their accepted abstracts in the open access journal Diagnosis.